jivahire-com/cpp-thread-safe-cache/docs/development/UnitTesting.md

 ## Developing Unit Tests

-A CMockaWrapper.h header has been created to simplify developing unit tests for braga.
+A CMockaWrapper.h header has been created to simplify developing unit tests for kingsgate.
 The TEST_FUNCTION() macro should be used to declare test cases.

 Unit tests are stored in the `/tests/unit` directory.